MalteKurz/VineCopulaMatlab/docs/installVineCPP.md

 # Installation

-For using the VineCPP toolbox you should first check whether all dependencies are installed.
+For using the VineCopulaMatlab toolbox you should first check whether all dependencies are installed.

 ## Dependencies
   * A **C++-compiler** being compatible with the used MATLAB release (cf.